A guide to how it works, your rights and responsibilities

 If you want to buy a flat, rather than a house, then you have little choice.

 Present property law in England and Wales effectively requires that flats be leasehold, although some leasehold flats are now sold with a share of the freehold, through participation in a residents management company.
-In addition, legislation introduced in September 2004 does allow for a new form of tenure known as commonhold, where the flat is held on a freehold basis.
+Legislation introduced in September 2004 allowed for a new form of tenure known as commonhold, where the flat is held on a freehold basis, however this form of ownership has never taken off and there are very few commonhold buildings in the country.